ptrck0/language-panel/README.md

 This package does three things:

-1.Loads translations from your `lang/` directory, and uses [Spatie's translation loader](https://github.com/spatie/laravel-translation-loader) to store and read your data.
+1. Loads translations from your `lang/` directory, and uses [Spatie's translation loader](https://github.com/spatie/laravel-translation-loader) to store and read your data.
 2. Provides you with a filament admin panel plugin to manage the loaded translations.